scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 name: Our-Vault-Server-4
 Authenticating To Our Vault Server
 -------------------------
 Let us log in.
 We need to authenticate on the command line just as we did in the web UI:

 Command:
 ```powershell
 vault login
 ```

-Output
+Output:
 ```tex
 Token (will be hidden):
 Success!
 You are now authenticated.
 The token information displayed below